How to Calculate Average of Multiple Columns in Excel (6 Methods)

 Combination of AVERAGEIF and SUMIF Functions to Get Average of Multiple Columns

-• Then we will get the below result.
+• We will get the below result.
 Use the Fill Handle (+) tool to copy the formula to the rest of the cells.

 Combination of AVERAGEIF and SUMIF Functions to Get Average of Multiple Columns

-• In the end, we will get the total price for all the items as below.
+• Finally, we will get the total price for all the items as below.

 🔎 How Does the Formula Work?

-This part of the formula returns the Unit Price of the cell content of Cell B13 (Corn Flakes) which is:
+This part of the formula returns the Unit Price of the cell content of cell B13 (Corn Flakes) which is: {5}

 5. Combination of Excel AVERAGE and LARGE Functions to Get Average from Multiple Columns

-You can Combine the LARGE function along with the AVERAGE function to find the average of a range spread in multiple columns.
-Such as, I will apply this combination of excel functions to calculate the average of the top 3 values of range B11:E11.
+You can combine the LARGE function along with the AVERAGE function to find the average of a range spread in multiple columns.
+Such as, I will apply this combination of Excel functions to calculate the average of the top 3 values of the range B11:E11.

 Combination of Excel AVERAGE and LARGE Functions to Get Average from Multiple Columns